 Just the thought of fasting may make you hungry.
-But going without food for a time — whether for health or religious reasons — can be good for you, says Nizar Zein, MD, Director of the Mikati Center for Liver Disease and Transplantation.
+But going without food for a time — whether for health or religious reasons — can be good for you, says hepatologist Nizar Zein, MD.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Many religions promote some form of fasting as a spiritual discipline.
+Many religions promote some form of fasting as a spiritual exercise.
 And medical literature indicates fasting, in general, can:

 - Decrease inflammation from chronic conditions like arthritis.

-“There also are theories that periodic fasting may help you live longer, boost brain function and prevent neurodegenerative disease,” says Dr. Zein.
+“There also are theories that periodic fasting may help you live longer, boost brain function and prevent neurodegenerative disease,” Dr. Zein notes.

 If you’re planning a fast in which you don’t eat at all, Dr. Zein recommends these five tips for maintaining your health and energy level.

 Cut back on food and drink gradually for several days — or even weeks — before your fast.
 Otherwise, abruptly beginning a fast will be a shock to your body.

 “Don’t eat three full meals a day with between-meal snacks and then suddenly stop eating one day,” Dr. Zein says.
 “If your body is used to regular refueling, you may have a hard time maintaining energy levels during a fast.”